Nico Vega

-Nico Vega was an American indie rock band formed in 2005 in Los Angeles, California, United States.
-They consist of lead vocalist Aja Volkman, lead guitarist Rich Koehler, and drummer Dan Epand.
+Nico Vega is an American indie rock band formed in 2005 in Los Angeles, California, United States.
+They consist of lead vocalist Aja Volkman, lead guitarist Rich Koehler, drummer Dan Epand, and bassist (former drummer) Michael Peña.

 The group has released two albums Nico Vega (2009) and Lead to Light (2014).
 Billboard described Lead to Light as possessing "some of the most unstoppable pop-rock hooks heard all year."
 After a hiatus announced on June 6, 2016, the band returned nearly two years later on April 6, 2018, when Volkman announced a new single and a return on her Instagram.

-In 2020, Volkman and Epand formed a new duo called TWWO and released their debut EP "Pull the Knife Out".
+In 2020, the band went into a second hiatus as Volkman and Epand formed a new duo called TWWO, and released their debut EP "Pull the Knife Out".
+The band reunited in 2023, with the return of Michael Pena, as they announced production of new music and an upcoming show in Los Angeles.

 History

 Aja Volkman started writing songs while in high school in Eugene, Oregon.
 Later she moved to Los Angeles and started performing on her own.
 She had hoped to eventually form a band.
 That happened when one night after a show in 2005, Mike Peña approached her about singing with him and Rich Koehler.
 The band called themselves Nico Vega after Mike's mother.
 However, in 2007 Mike left the band to pursue acting and enjoy fatherhood.
 At that point, Dan Epand joined the band as their new drummer and has been a driving force behind their continued creativity.

-Nico Vega have garnered a reputation as an exciting live band, touring with Gavin Rossdale (of Bush) (2009), Neon Trees (2009, 2012), Manic Street Preachers (2009-2010), Metric (2010), She Wants Revenge (2011), Blondie (2011), and Imagine Dragons (2010, 2013, 2014) among others.
+Nico Vega have garnered a reputation as an exciting live band, touring with Gavin Rossdale (of Bush) (2009), Neon Trees (2009, 2012), Manic Street Preachers (2009–2010), Metric (2010), She Wants Revenge (2011), Blondie (2011), and Imagine Dragons (2010, 2013, 2014) among others.
 They have also opened for No Doubt and KISS.